zeusdeux/preach/README.md

 ## Changelog

+- 0.3.0
+  - `Preach` is now a lot more forgiving (no more throws, yay!)
 - 0.2.0
   - `Preach` now exports a constructor when `require`-ed instead of a monolithic instance (incompatible change)
 - 0.1.0